-In Kundalini Yoga we harness the mental, physical, and nervous energies of the body and put them under the domain of the will, which is the instrument of the soul.
-This technology precisely and consciously combines breath, mudra, eye-focus, mantra, body locks, and postures to balance the glandular system, strengthen the nervous system, expand lung capacity, and purify the blood.
+In Kundalini Yoga we harness the mental, physical, and nervous energies of the body and put them under the domain of the will, opening ourselves to a connection to the infinite and training ourselves to respond rather than react when confronted with challenges.
+This is a technology that precisely and consciously combines breath, mudra, eye-focus, mantra, body locks, and postures to balance the glandular system, strengthen the nervous system, expand lung capacity, and purify the blood.
 It brings balance to the body, mind, and soul.

 Kundalini Yoga was brought to the West from India by Yogi Bhajan in the late 1960’s.
 Because it works quickly and powerfully, the practice quickly caught on, particularly in the West Coast of the US.
 Kundalini Yoga is a yoga for householders, for people who have to cope with the daily challenges and stresses of holding jobs, raising families, and managing businesses.
 It is a path for everyone who wants the skills to cope successfully with the challenges of our times.